Hatamoto/hackathon2025/README.md

 -   this is our json structured cleaned project database with collaborators and sources. vat ids are inferred from llm model for temp_xxx ids.

+normalized_entity_glossary.json
+resolved_entity_glossary.json

+-   work files for saving inferred collaborator data. the code skips these steps if these files are present, so delete them to see the action.

 filtered_innovations.json

 deduplicated_innovations.json

 merged_innovations.json

--   stages of deduplication where we first filter, then deduplicate and merge sources to generate deduplicated data
+-   stages of deduplication where we first filter, then deduplicate and merge sources to generate deduplicated data.

 vtt_network_graph.png